Home / Use Cases / Ticket Triage

 How do we automate ticket triage in the IT service desk?

-How it would look at your company
+What this would look like at your company

-Step 1 — Analyse the ticket history (week 1–2)
+Step 1 — Analyse the ticket history (weeks 1–2)

-Step 2 — Build the classifier (week 2–4)
+Step 2 — Build the classifier (weeks 2–4)

-Step 4 — Escalation logic with judgement (week 5–7)
+Step 4 — Escalation logic with judgement (weeks 5–7)

-Stack: confidence score from the classifier, fallback rule in the trigger, logging into a dashboard view for IT leadership.
+Stack: confidence score from the classifier, a fallback rule in the trigger, logging into a dashboard view for IT leadership.

-Step 5 — Try it out, measure, expand (week 6–10)
+Step 5 — Trial one category, measure, expand (weeks 6–10)

-What you should look out for along the way
+What to look out for

 What realistically changes afterwards